stashed/docs/docs/setup/install/stash/index.md

 ### Verify Catalogs

-Stash Enterprise edition automatically installs the necessary Addon catalogs for database backup.
+Stash automatically installs the necessary Addon catalogs for database backup.
 Verify that the Addon catalogs have been installed using the following command.

 ```bash
 ❯ kubectl get tasks.stash.appscode.com